Why the 3-2-1 rule is vital for your business

 Choose the interval, retention, and folders to back up

-Now that you have chosen your backup target destination and File History is turned on, select “More options” (just below the slider to turn File History on and off), and you will be presented with the customization window for your File History backups.
+Now that you have chosen where you will back up your files to and File History is turned on, select “More options” (just below the slider to turn File History on and off), and you will be presented with the customization window for your File History backups.
 Here you can change the default hourly backup interval to a range of every 10 minutes to once a day.
 Next, you will find the retention option on how long you would like to keep file versions.
 Forever is selected by default and can be modified, allowing until space is needed or a range of 1 month to up to 2 years.
 Next, you will see the option to add a folder with the same plus sign you saw when adding a drive above.
 Selecting this will open a Windows File Explorer browser to choose your additional folders.
 Now, if a folder is already on the list, you can select the item and hit remove at the bottom of the more options window.
 You will see the same “Add a folder” button under “Exclude these folders.”

 How to restore files from a backup